-Can Lyme Disease Cause Gastrointestinal Symptoms in Children?
+Can Lyme Disease Cause Stomach Pain and GI Symptoms in Children?

-Although abdominal pain is not a classic sign, some children develop nausea, appetite changes, bloating, constipation, diarrhea, or unexplained stomach discomfort during the course of illness.
+Although abdominal pain is not the most recognized sign of Lyme disease, some children develop nausea, appetite changes, abdominal discomfort, bloating, constipation, diarrhea, or unexplained stomach pain during the course of illness.

 Most abdominal pain in children is not caused by Lyme disease.
-But in children living in tick-endemic areas—especially those with neurologic, autonomic, or multisystem symptoms—Lyme disease may need to be considered.
+Common gastrointestinal conditions should always be considered first.
+But in children living in tick-endemic areas — especially those with neurologic, autonomic, cognitive, or multisystem symptoms — Lyme disease may enter the differential diagnosis.

 How Lyme Disease Can Affect the Gut

-Lyme disease is often associated with rash, joint pain, or fatigue.
-But it can also affect the nervous system.
+Lyme disease is usually thought of as causing rash, joint pain, facial palsy, or fatigue.
+But the infection can also affect the nervous system.

 Gastrointestinal Symptoms Reported in Lyme Disease